kimdo7/isQED/README.md

 ## Push code changes back onto branch master
 1. cd .. back to isQED folder
-2. check that you are on the master branch
-3. Check status before pulling files
-    -[] `git status`
+2. Check that you are on the master branch and status  before pulling files -[] `git status`
 		On branch master
 		Your branch is up to date with 'origin/master'.